syafiqparadisam/paymentku/Readme.md

 ## Contact and Support

-If you encounter any issues or have questions, please contact our support team via email at support@paymentku.com or call +62 123 4567 890.
+If you encounter any issues or have questions, please contact our email or dm me on instagram, i already provide on my bio.

 Thank you for using Paymentku!

----

-*Note: The download links for the Play Store and App Store are examples and should be replaced with the actual links when the app is available on those platforms.*